a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Delete.
 Click OK.
 Verify that the window with the deleted file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Duplicate.
 Enter a new name.
 Verify that the window with the selected file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Rename.
 Enter a new name.
 Verify that the icon is renamed.
-* Launch DeskTop.
-Open two windows.
-Select a file in one window.
-Activate the other window and move it so that it partially obscures the selected file (e.g. with the title bar).
-File > Rename.
-Enter a new name.
-Verify that the active window is not mis-painted.

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).
 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Open a volume icon.
 Open a folder icon.
 Eject the disk using the hardware (or emulator).
 Verify that DeskTop doesn't crash and that both windows close.